 Temporary or Permanent

 I found “Chemo Brain” to be extremely scary.
 When you are in the midst of all this confusion, you have no idea if you will recover from these lapses.
 Fortunately, I had experienced some of these same symptoms 8 years earlier when I underwent extensive anterior/posterior spinal surgery.
 I did recover from that surgery, but it took over a year.
-Now I wondered if it would take that long once again, or if I would have permanent memory loss due to the Chemo.
-I experienced all of these symptoms the entire 9 months that I was undergoing Chemo, and they continued for over a year after that!.
+Now I wondered if it would take that long once again, or if I would have permanent memory loss due to the Chemo Brain symptoms.
+I experienced all of these the entire nine months that I was undergoing Chemo, and they continued for over a year after that!.
 I still have temporary lapses of memory to this day.
 But the lapses usually only last for a couple of days.

 Computer Work – Forget About It!

 I also struggled with any work that I needed to do on the computer.
 I would sit down to do something, and then I could not remember why I was there!
 Sometimes I would sit for close to 30 minutes just staring at the screen.
 I kept thinking that maybe it would come to me.
 Most of the time, my reason for sitting down escaped me.
 After 30 minutes of just staring, I would finally give up.
-This could happen 5 or 6 times a day.
+This could happen five or six times a day.
 It was extremely frustrating as I could not accomplish ANYTHING!!

 Severe Headaches – A Pain in the ****

 I also suffered from some really severe headaches.
 I think most of them were caused by all of the stress that I was going through.
 Battling all of these symptoms every single day was quite stressful.
 Also, when one is in the midst of these problems, you have no idea if they are temporary or permanent.
 That is the really scary part.
 One has no control over how the drugs will affect the brain.
 I have always suffered from migraine headaches.
 Once again, these headaches surfaced during Chemo.
 Because I have battled these all my life, I have a special medication I keep on hand in case I get one.
 I had to get several prescriptions for the drug because I was having migraines every few days.
-Migraines stop one in their tracks.
-One cannot do anything when in the grips of a migraine.
+Migraines stop people in their tracks.
+People cannot do anything when in the grips of a migraine.
 I had to stop immediately when I got an aura and take the medicine.
 Then I had to lay down for at least 20 minutes in complete darkness.
 Most of the time, it only took one pill and 20 minutes and the headache would go away.
 However, as my treatments progressed, so did the headaches.
 I then usually had to take a pill, wait 20 minutes, and if the headache was not gone, I had to take another pill and lay in total darkness and totally still for another 20 minutes.
 This seemed to do the trick.
-I never took more than 2 tablets.
-I found out many months later, while discussing this with my doctor, that I was supposed to wait 2 HOURS between pills.
+I never took more than two tablets.
+I found out many months later, while discussing this with my doctor, that I was supposed to wait two HOURS between pills.
 Oh, well.
 No harm done!

 These are the problems I experienced as side effects of Cancer and Chemo Brain.
 Please remember, EVERYONE’S EXPERIENCE is different.
 Just because I had these problems does not mean you will have the same problems.
 You may have one or two of them, or you may experience all of these as I did.
 There are also other problems that can develop, and you might experience different side effects.
 I hope that this information will help you, or someone you love, in some way.

 If you have any questions, PLEASE send me a message.
 I will be glad to answer any questions or help in any way that I can.
-Cancer is a horrible disease, and it can be very difficult to get through.
+Cancer is a horrible disease, and with Chemo Brain, it can be very difficult to get through.
 I want to help in any way that I can!